NinoTNC and Kenwood TK Mobiles RJ12

-Strip the DE9 end of the cable back about 3/4 of an inch.
+Strip the DE9 end of the cable back about 3/4".

 We're not soldering those and they contain signals we do NOT want shorted.

-Twist the ground wires, GREEN/WHITE and BLUE/WHITE and ORANGE/WHITE, together.
+- Twist the stripped parts of the ground wires, GREEN/WHITE and BLUE/WHITE and ORANGE/WHITE, together.

-Solder the Green and Orange wires to the DE9 connector pins 5 and 3 as shown at the top of this page.
+- Solder the Green wire to the DE9 connector pin 5 as shown at the top of this page.

-The blue wire feeds the transmit audio to the TK radio.
+- Solder the blue wire to the twisted pair end of the resistors.
+(The blue wire feeds the transmit audio to the TK radio)

 Note that reversing these two wires on the earphone jack is the number one cause for failure of this cable!